okuvshynov/qna/README.md

 ### odd pdfs

-PDFs are pretty wild, so even for ones which has actual text and not scanned images, occasionally I got some for which the library didn't work - either extracting annotation texts or saving new annotations failed.
+PDFs are pretty wild, so even for ones which has actual text and not scanned images, occasionally I got some for which PyMuPDF library didn't work - either extracting annotation texts or saving new annotations failed.
 These annotations were still there, as more mature software like Acrobat Reader could read and display them, but fixing pdf libraries was a little bit beyond the scope.

 The workaround for that was to print those odd PDF files to new PDF files using built-in functionality in MacOS.